 - links (or similar) to creative projects being nominated

-  To be eligible, the edited book(s) must be published in any of the FOUR

-  years prior to the award of the prize.
-FOR THE INAUGURAL PRIZE, nominations

-  will be extended back to 2011.
-This also pertains to nominations for
+To be eligible, the edited book(s) must be published in any of the FOUR years prior to the award of the prize.
+FOR THE INAUGURAL PRIZE, nominations will be extended back to 2011.
+This also pertains to nominations for creative projects.

-  creative projects or scholarship achievement.

 Editors/Applicants are not eligible to win the same prize consecutively.

-  Nominations should be received by the deadline in the year in which the

-  prize is to be awarded: no later than 31 March 2019.
+Nominations should be received by the deadline in the year in which the prize is to be awarded: no later than 31 August 2020 (tentative date).

-  Please send all nomination to the prize convenor Dr Bernadette Cochrane:
+Please send all nomination to the prize convenor Dr Bernadette Cochrane: firstname.lastname@example.org

-  firstname.lastname@example.org

 Professor Peta Tait is a Life Member of ADSA.
 Her research areas include, animal performance and animal studies; Australian theatre and gender identity; body-based performance; performing emotions and their social meanings; and Chekhov’s drama and realistic acting theory.
 She is the author of Circus Bodies: Cultural Identity in Aerial Performance.
 London Routledge, 2005; Performing Emotions: Gender, Bodies, Spaces, in Chekhov’s Drama and Stanislavski’s Theatre.
 Aldershot: Ashgate, 2002; Converging Realities: Feminism in Australian Theatre.
 Sydney: Currency Press, 1994.
 She is the editor of Body Show/s: Australian Viewings of Live Performances.
 Amsterdam: Rodopi, 2000 and co-editor (with Elizabeth Schafer) of Australian Women’s Drama: Texts and Feminisms.
 Sydney: Currency Press, 1997.
 Republished 2000.